 “This experiment is about looking at new ways to improve readiness and lethality,” Goldfein said in a statement. “…We are determining whether a commercial off-the-shelf aircraft and sensor package can contribute to the coalition’s fight against violent extremism.”

 The Air Force has not committed to buying a chosen winner.
-But the Senate Armed Services Committee has authorized $1.2 billion for the initiative.
+But the Senate Armed Services Committee has authorized $1.2 billion for the program.

-Some defense analysts have expressed doubt such aircraft would be survivable against advanced air defenses in war.
+Some defense analysts have expressed doubt such aircraft would survive against advanced air defenses in war.